2020PB/police-brutality/reports/New York.md

 Numerous police officers then throw the man to the ground and kneel on his neck to make the arrest.

-tags: arrest, shove, push, knee, knee-on-neck, throw, tackle, protestor
+tags: arrest, shove, push, knee, knee-on-neck, throw, tackle, protester

 id: ny-eastmeadow-1